Inventory Management and Replenishment Apps: 10 Must-Have Features

-In the wake of the significant disruption in the supply chain this past year, many companies are looking to invest in technologies that will automate replenishment, management and optimization of their inventory.
+Many companies are looking to invest in technologies that will automate the replenishment, management, and optimization of their inventory.
 They are looking to manage orders more easily without running out of stock or overstocking.
 They want an app that squeezes every bit of cash out of inventory without affecting service levels.

 This goal is possible when you invest in technology that automatically replenishes inventory from multiple vendors based on actual usage data, not on complicated algorithms or predictions.
 The advantage of an automated replenishment system is that quantities, usage and demand are constantly monitored, taking the task out of human hands and automating the process.